bugcrowd/templates/submissions/description/cross_site_scripting_xss/cross_site_request_forgery_csrf/action_specific/logout/template.md

 ## Steps to Reproduce

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
-1. Use a browser to login to the application at: {{URL}}
-1. Navigate to the following URL and logout: {{URL}}
-1. Use the HTTP interception proxy to intercept the request triggered by the logout function
 1. Modify the request with the following CSRF POC code:

 ```HTML